Pen Bryn Oer Community Benefit Fund Criteria

 - Community and Town Councils

-- Schools and educational establishments (for projects above LEA responsibility
+- Schools and educational establishments (for projects above statutory responsibility)

 - Social enterprises (including credit unions, co-operatives, social firms, community owned enterprises, community interest companies and development trusts) provided they operate on a not-for-profit basis.